dunfermlinewest/dunfermlinewest.github.io/_pages/giving.md

 Please Note: there are further costs involved utilising Tith.ly where possible please use BACS transfer or cheque.
 If you are eligible for gift aid please consider selecting the gift aid box on the payment form.

-<button class="tithely-give-btn" style="background-color: #00DB72;font-family: inherit;font-weight: bold;font-size: 19px; padding: 15px 70px; border-radius: 4px; cursor: pointer; background-image: none; color: white; text-shadow: none; display: inline-block; float: none; border: none;" data-church-id="1311056">Click here to make an offering to our church.</button>
+<button class="tithely-give-btn" data-church-id="1311056">Click here to make an offering to our church.</button>
 <script src="https://tithe.ly/widget/v3/give.js?3"></script>
 <script>
 var tw = create_tithely_widget();